CloudLabsAI-Azure/PowerApps-Dev-in-a-Day/01gettingstartedwithpowerapp.md

     ![](images/L01/L01-adminu1.png)

-5. You should see the below four topics, Click to open **Event banner**.
+5. You should see the four topics below.
+Click to open **Event banner**.

     ![](images/2109.png)